 I created a spreadsheet to simulate VQT’s allocation methodology (click here for more information) and then backtested the fund’s performance back to March of 2004—the beginnings of VIX futures trading.
 The results are shown below, compared to an equivalent investment in the S&P 500.

 Impressive.
-Of course, past performance is no guarantee of future success—UBS’s XVIX is an example of a volatility fund that backtested great, but has gone nowhere since introduction.
+Of course, past performance is no guarantee of future success—UBS’s XVIX and VQTS are examples of now-defunct volatility funds that backtested great, but went nowhere after their introduction.